-If you are staying more than 3 days in Taipei, and want to spend some time learning more about Taiwan’s culture and getting in touch with nature, then take a day-trip to visit the cities in the northern part of the country.
+If you are staying more than 3 days in Taipei, and want to spend some time learning more about Taiwan’s culture and getting in touch with nature, then go on a day trip to visit the cities in the northern part of the country.

 After seeing your lantern and wishes disappear into the sky, it’s time to return to Taipei just in time to prepare to visit the famous night markets.

 Hey, do you use Pinterest?
-Then don’t forget to save the picture bellow to find the post later.
+Then don’t forget to save the picture below to find the post later.